It's great to have you with us a slightly impaired Doctor of Democracy today, still hampered by the ravages of the common cold virus.

 Arnold Schwarzenegger as a progressive leader on the environment.

-Schwarzenegger, this progressive period, turned his back on the very people who enabled him to run for governor by by the overthrow, the recall of Gray Davis.
+Schwarzenegger, this progressive period, turned his back on the very people who enabled him to run for governor by the overthrow, the recall of Gray Davis.

-There's nothing conservative anymore about about Schwarzenegger and calling for immigration policies that welcome people who make contributions to America's economy.
+There's nothing conservative anymore about Schwarzenegger and calling for immigration policies that welcome people who make contributions to America's economy.

 Don't misunderstand.